How Recessions Affect the Legal Industry (2020 Update)

 The growth of legal tech and alternative legal services is indisputable.
 This means traditional firms need to begin adopting similar capabilities.
 Another option is for firms to partner with ALP’s to take advantage of the demand for cheaper services during recessions.
 We have seen many larger firms embrace technology, and this will serve to make them more economically viable when businesses start to curb their spending.

 Legal consulting firm Altman Weil suggests law firms become flexible with staffing.
 This involves preparing to assign lawyers from one practice area to a more active area.
 An alternative but less effective approach is simply cutting staff.

 Ensure the firm has adequate capital

 Firms that have sufficient capital when entering a recession are able to capitalise on opportunities.
-This involves expansion through lateral hires and merges.
-This is easier during economic downturn as many companies are in high need of capital investment.
+This involves expansion through lateral hires and mergers.
+This is easier during an economic downturn as many companies are in high need of capital investment.

 History suggests the legal industry is more resistant to a recession than many others.
 However, it isn’t free of impacts, with traditional legal firms hit the hardest.
 The firms with diverse practice areas and tech oriented business models are best prepared to weather the storm.
 Regardless of their industry position all firms can utilise the methods above to prepare for a recession.
 For businesses seeking legal services during an economic downturn they should seek fixed fee lawyers to combat the high cost of billable hours.